- $300 deposit (non-refundable) due: May 31st, 2017.

 Live Different takes safety very seriously, and has built a number of unique on-site safeguards, including accommodations in a closed and highly secure resort, specially selected and dedicated ground transportation, tight safety on the work site itself, and also, all individuals under 19 are arm-banded to preclude their access to alcohol.
 Most participants share double-occupancy rooms.
 Strict rules are enforced, and on rare occasions, individuals have been sent home.

-In August 2013, Joel Porter, Vice President of Development for BBBSC, inspected the operations in person, and in November 2013, Karen Shaver, Vice President of Agency Services for BBBSC, interviewed the senior staff on all aspects of safety protocol, policies and procedures, and found them to be appropriate with the level of risk participants might experience.
+In August 2013, the Vice President of Development for BBBSC, inspected the operations in person, and in November 2013, the Vice President of Agency Services for BBBSC, interviewed the senior staff on all aspects of safety protocol, policies and procedures, and found them to be appropriate with the level of risk participants might experience.

 Do I Need To Have Any Special Skills To Participate?